exakat/php-static-analysis-tools/README.md

 Libraries that may be the base for a home-made static analyzer

+* [Deptrac](https://github.com/sensiolabs-de/deptrac.git) - Deptrac is a static code analysis tool that helps to enforce rules for dependencies between software layers.
 * [PHP-cfg](https://github.com/ircmaxell/php-cfg) - A Control Flow Graph implementation in PHP.
 Written by IrcMaxwell.
 * [PHP coupling detector](https://github.com/akeneo/php-coupling-detector) - Check that your code has no unwanted coupled classes
 * [PHP Parser](https://github.com/nikic/PHP-Parser) - A PHP parser written in PHP.
 Written by Nikita Popov, and based on the actual grammar of PHP.